 Divide guests into teams and line each team up.
 The first in line for each team is given an apple under his or her chin.
 Without using any hands, the apple must be passed to under the second team member’s chin and from that chin to the next until all the members of the team have held the apple.
 If the apple drops, it must start at the beginning again.
 The first team to successfully pass the apple down its row of members wins.

 Divide guests into teams.
 Hang as many doughnuts as guests from a tree limb or a clothesline by a string.
 Without using hands, each guest must catch and eat a doughnut.
 The first team to finish its doughnuts win.

-This is probably the oldest Halloween game on record.
+This is probably one of the oldest Halloween games on record.
 You fill a large tub with cold water and set it on the ground or the floor of a porch.
 Float some clean, stemmed apples in the tub and invite guests to try to catch an apple with their teeth—no hands allowed.
 Anyone who gets an apple deserves a prize.